gdsotirov/cvstogit/slackbuilds/Migration.md

 ## Migration

-Since the different directories with Slackware build scripts have quite different history following software's realese history it would be most appropraite to migrate each folder as a separate Git repository.
+Since the different directories with Slackware build scripts have quite different history following software's release history it would be most appropriate to migrate each folder as a separate Git repository.
 However, this means also to create a meta repository with the common files (e.g.
 `slack-package.conf`) into another repository that through [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)